AkshayS21/Collaborate-and-Compete-Tennis-Project/README.md

 - OUNoise.py - code for creating and samping noise for the agent actions.
 - workspace_utils.py - includes code for keeping the session active. (generously provided by Udacity :))

-Please see the report.md file for a compelte description of the algorithm, the network architecture, the steps taken to reach the final results, the interpretation of the results and how I decided the most stable weights.
+Please see the report.md file for a complete description of the algorithm, the network architecture, the steps taken to reach the final results, the interpretation of the results and how I decided the most stable weights.
 The report.md file concludes with ideas for future work on this environment.

 The plot of the final results showing #Episodes vs Average score over last hundred episodes is as follows: